wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 A RESTful API (Application Program Interface) uses HTTP requests to access and use data.
 The operations you can perform on data are GET (reading), PUT (updating), POST (creating), and DELETE (deleting).

 The low-code editor of Choreo allows developers to design (and then implement) high-quality REST APIs easily.
-To explore this capability, let's consider a scenario where an Analyst wants to retrieve the daily count of COVID-19 patients per one million population by country.
+To explore this capability, let's consider a scenario where an analyst wants to retrieve the daily count of COVID-19 patients per one million population by country.
 In this tutorial, you will address this requirement by doing the following:

 - Design a REST API that addresses the described requirement, test it in the Web Editor, and then commit it to make it available in the Choreo Console.